xivapi/classjob-icons/README.md

 - `icons/*` a full set of class/job plain icons using the common Silver+Gold styles.
 - `misc/*` Files from the Job Guide
 - `companion/*` icons from the Companion App
+- `risingstones/*` 512px job icons and 64px class icons from the Rising Stones Website by FFXIV Chinese version operator Shengqu Games

 ![SpriteSheet](classjobs_sprite.png)